-A fundamental review and reform of major profit rate benchmarks is being undertaken globally.
+A fundamental review and reform of major interest rate benchmarks is being undertaken globally.
 The majority of LIBOR and other Interbank Offer Rates are discontinued after 31 December 2022 and replaced with certain Alternative Reference Rates ("ARRs"), with the exception of certain USD LIBOR rates where cessation is delayed until 30 June 2023.
-The Group and operations treasury functions monitor and manage the Group's transition to alternative rates and evaluates the extent to which contracts reference IBOR cash flows, whether such contracts will need to be amended as a result of IBOR reform and how to manage communication about IBOR reform with counterparties.
+As at 31 December 2023, there were no USD LIBOR based contracts.